dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 The `AddEventLog` method has an overload that takes an `EventLogSettings` instance, which may contain a filtering function in its `Filter` property.
 The TraceSource provider doesn't provide any of those overloads, since its logging level and other parameters are based on the `SourceSwitch` and `TraceListener` it uses.

 To set filtering rules for all providers that are registered with an `ILoggerFactory` instance, use the `WithFilter` extension method.
-The example below limits framework logs (category begins with "Microsoft" or "System") to warnings while letting the app log at debug level.
+The example below limits framework logs (category begins with "Microsoft" or "System") to warnings while logging at debug level for logs created by application code.

 [!code-csharp[](index/samples/1.x/TodoApiSample/Startup.cs?name=snippet_FactoryFilter&highlight=6-11)]

-To prevent all logs from being written for a particular category, specify `LogLevel.None` as the minimum log level.
+To prevent any logs from being written, specify `LogLevel.None` as the minimum log level.
 The integer value of `LogLevel.None` is 6, which is higher than `LogLevel.Critical` (5).

 The `WithFilter` extension method is provided by the [Microsoft.Extensions.Logging.Filter](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Filter) NuGet package.
 The method returns a new `ILoggerFactory` instance that will filter the log messages passed to all logger providers registered with it.
 It doesn't affect any other `ILoggerFactory` instances, including the original `ILoggerFactory` instance.